solana-labs/solana/rfcs/rfc-002-consensus.md

 3. Leader executes valid transactions on its state
 4. Leader packages transactions into blobs
 5. Leader transmits blobs to validator nodes.
     a.
-The set of 2/3+M by stake weight of nodes is rotated in round robin fashion.
+The set of supermajority + `M` by stake weight of nodes is rotated in round robin fashion.
 6. Validators retransmit blobs to peers in their set and to further downstream nodes.
 7. Validators validate the transactions and execute them on their state.
 8. Validators compute the hash of the state.